house-of-abbey/GarminHomeAssistant/README.md

 The application is designed around a simple scrollable menu where menu items have been extended to interface with the [Home Assistant API](https://developers.home-assistant.io/docs/api/rest/), e.g. to get the status of switches or lights for display on the toggle menu item.
 It is possible to nest menus, so there is a menu item to open a sub-menu.
 This can be arbitrarily deep and nested in the format of a tree of items, although you need to consider if reaching for your phone becomes quicker to select the device what you want to control.

 It is important to note that your homeassistant instance will need to be accessible via HTTPS with public SSL or all requests from the Garmin will not work.
-This cannot be a self-signed certificate, it must be a public certificate (You can get the for free from Let's Encrypt or you can pay for homeassistant cloud).
+This cannot be a self-signed certificate, it must be a public certificate (You can get one for free from Let's Encrypt or you can pay for homeassistant cloud).

 ## Application Installation